 The subtitle of this book refers to learning’s ‘psychological foundations’.
 So, what sort of things are ‘foundational’ and what might be the motive for identifying them?
 Perhaps it is easier to position these questions if they are posed for a more familiar aspect of human functioning: for instance, a physiological topic, rather than a psychological one.
 So, it might be asked “what is foundational to respiration?” and, perhaps, “what is the motive for sharing the answer?”

 It is not a perfect analogy.
 However, some perspectives (behaviourism in particular) do seem to make learning resemble respiration.
 They suppose that the underlying system is pervasive and in constant activity.
 We breathe all the time; we learn all the time.
 And just as the management of health (personally or professionally) benefits from understanding the respiratory system, so the management of learning must benefit from recognising the operating characteristics of the learning system.
-In which case, guardians of any such knowledge may design suitable curricula for promoting understandings.
+From which guardians of any such knowledge may design suitable curricula for promoting understandings.
 So, the guardians of knowledge about learning must ask what should be on a proposed curriculum for learning about learning.
-This would become a body of understanding that might be welcomed by a parent, a teacher, or indeed anyone concerned for their very own resources of learning.
+This would become a body of understanding that might be valued by a parent, a teacher, or indeed anyone concerned for their very own resources of learning.

 In that document, the authors identify a number of ‘core concepts’.
 These are: spaced learning, interleaving, retrieval practice, schema, multimedia learning and embodied learning.
 In addition, two other important concepts are found “under the surface”: namely, memory processes (working, long term, retrieval, encoding) and cognitive load.
 So, this list comprises a mixture of the following: learning practices (classroom activities, such as spaced learning), learning resources (such as new media), cognitive entities (such as short-term memory), cognitive strategies (varieties of encoding) and theoretical perspectives (cognitive load theory).
-These are all matters captured by the ‘learning theory’ definition invoked earlier in this chapter: that is, they are the “methods and activities of learning” that are studied in research.

 Despite such ambitions, numerous researchers have noted the limited impact of cognitive science concepts on educational practice so far (Weinstein, Madan and Sumeracki, 2018).
 A survey by Muller and Cook (2024) leads to the conclusion that “…work still needs to be done on developing teachers’ understanding of the theories underlying the different strategies”.
 There are reasons why such assimilations into practice might be slow.
 One might be that teaching workloads leave little space for such reflection (Perryman and Calvert, 2020).
 Although a more widely-cited reason is the feeling among practitioners that the advice flowing from research pays scant attention to the wide contextual variations within settings of educational practice (Cukorova, Luckin and Baines, 2018; Jørgensen, Perry and Lea, 2024).
-The concern appears to be that general concepts are vivid enough ‘in print’ but they can be undermined by the local demands of context.
+The concern appears to be that general concepts are vivid enough when ‘in print’ but their prescriptions can be undermined by the demands of local contexts.

 This makes for a rather gloomy perspective on relations between educational practice and psychological theory.
 However, a slow uptake may also reflect the challenge of accessing and grounding the technical vocabulary of learning theory.
 With that in mind, the present book adopts a mission of articulating some core parts of that theory – in as accessible a way as possible.
-The aim is to introduce theoretical concepts underpinning learning by illustrating them within familiar examples of learning-in-progress.
+In sum, the aim is to introduce theoretical concepts underpinning learning by illustrating them within familiar examples of learning-in-progress.
 This may allow meaning to be attached to otherwise rather abstract concepts: bringing them into sharper focus.
 Put more informally, the present text will illustrate how cognitive psychologists talk to each other about their learning designs, some of which might find their way into curricula – but perhaps decoupled from that conceptual framing by the time they get there.